 How can I participate?

 Unfortunately I cannot draw everyone!
 I have had to put limits on this project.
-I will only be drawing 130 NT residents over eight months (that is almost one a day, every work day).
+I will only be drawing 130 NT residents over 12 months (approx. 3 a week).
 Because of this, to be a participant in this project you need to have received an invitation from a family member, friend and/or colleague.
 This project works by nomination.
 So each participant that has had their portrait drawn and shared their story, is then able to invite other people to participate.
 This will occur until all 130 portraits are completed.